Daniel Webster (Florida politician): 2020

 Webster ran for reelection in 2020 for the 11th District.
-No Republican candidates opposed Webster, so he advanced to the general election, in which he again defeated Cottrell.
+No Republican candidates opposed Webster, so he advanced to the general election, again defeating Cottrell by a similar margin (67%–33%).

+2022

+Webster ran for reelection in 2022 for the 11th District.
+The boundaries of the district were redrawn by the 2020 redistricting cycle.
+The 11th was pushed to the east to grab part of Orange County.
+The reconfigured district included Webster's new home in Winter Garden, and was described as "Safe R" or "Solid R" by numerous outlets.
+Webster faced a primary challenger in far-right activist Laura Loomer.
+Webster managed to hold off the challenge and won the nomination by a close margin of 51%–44%.
+In the general election, Webster easily defeated Democrat Shante Munns by 63%–35%.

 Missed votes

-Webster has missed 5.5% of roll-call votes during his tenure in Congress, which is worse than the median of 2.1% for members serving in Congress, according to GovTrack, a nonpartisan government watchdog group.
+Webster has missed 5.2% of roll-call votes during his tenure in Congress, which is worse than the median of 1.9% for members serving in Congress, according to GovTrack, a nonpartisan government watchdog group.

 Webster did not vote on President Donald Trump's second impeachment.

 Webster did not vote on H.Res 503, the measure that established the January 6 Select Committee.

 Tenure

 Webster's main platform in the 2010 election was a call for smaller, streamlined government, spending cuts, budget roll backs, and tax cuts.
 He also said he would increase the protection of personal rights and encourage financial responsibility in the federal government.
 Webster predicted that if Republicans took back Congress, "we would have the opportunity for turning this country around."
 In the January 2015 vote for Speaker of the House, Webster received the second-most Republican votes.

 On September 28, 2015, Webster announced that he was running again for Speaker of the House to replace John Boehner.
-He received 43 votes in the House GOP Conference, but most members of the Freedom Caucus who voted for him in conference honored their pledge to support Ryan on the House floor, and Webster received nine votes in the final tally.
+He received 43 votes in the House GOP Conference.
+Still, most members of the Freedom Caucus who voted for him in conference honored their pledge to support Ryan on the House floor, and Webster received nine votes in the final tally.

-Despite not being a candidate in the 2017 speakership election, Webster received one vote, from Thomas Massie of Kentucky.
+Despite not being a candidate in the 2017 speakership election, Webster received one vote from Thomas Massie of Kentucky.